 I have the perfect hassle-free solution for bringing wine in checked luggage from France.
 It’s a wine suitcase and just what you’ve been waiting for.
 Here’s how to bring wine on a plane.

-A wine suitcase: How to bring wine on a plane
+Wine suitcase: Can you bring wine on a plane

 So let me set the scene.
 You’re on vacation in a far-off place like France or Italy and discover so many excellent bottles of wine that you can’t find at home.
 From winery visits to wine stores, you’re in awe of all the new-to-you varietals you’ve been sampling on your trip.
 You buy a few bottles to enjoy while abroad, but you’d also like to take a few bottles home with you.
 You’ve heard horror stories of bottles breaking in checked luggage and aren’t even sure how many bottles of wine you can bring on a plane.
 Fees to ship the wine home seem really high.